bashbaugh/old-personal-site/_posts/2018-07-28-Radar-Defense-Game.md

 would then press a button, and then press the button again when the camera the missile was seen in was highlighted.
 You would do this again with a crosshair on the camera - your goal would be to aim right at the missile, but you have to get the timing just right.

 While writing this class, I had to calculate several cartesian distances to see if a missile was the right distance from the radar.
-This turned out to be super easy: You seperate the distances into the x and y planes, then use the Pythagorean theorom to calculate the hypotenuse:
+This turned out to be super easy: You seperate the distances into the x and y axis, then use the Pythagorean theorom to calculate the hypotenuse:

     #psuedocode:
     xDist = x2 - x1